mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 Independent of the value of the Initial Window (IW), the first 10 (hardcoded) packets are not paced.
 Later, 10 packets will generally be sent without pacing every 2^32 packets.

-Every time an ACK arrives, a pacing rate is calculated, as factor*MSS*cwnd/SRTT, where "factor" is a configurable value that, by default, is 2 in slow start and 1.2 in congestion avoidance.
+Every time an ACK arrives, a pacing rate is calculated, as: factor * MSS * cwnd / SRTT, where "factor" is a configurable value that, by default, is 2 in slow start and 1.2 in congestion avoidance.
 MSS is the sender maximum segment size {{?RFC5681}}, and SRTT is the smoothed round-trip time {{?RFC6298}} [TODO check: Linux calculates SRTT different from the standard, though RFC 6298 relaxes the rules, so maybe it's ok?]
 The sender transmits data in line with the calculated pacing rate; this is approximated by calculating the rate per millisecond, and generally sending the resulting amount of data per millisecond as a burst, every millisecond.
 This amount of data can be larger when the peer is very close (this is a configurable value, per default with a minimum RTT of 3 milliseconds).

 If the pacing rate is smaller than 2 packets per millisecond, these bursts will become 2 packets in size, and they will not be sent every millisecond but with a varying time delay (depending on the pacing rate).